DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/non-uk-qualifications.md

   - Comparability
 ---

-Before you apply for teacher training in England, you must check that you have the right qualifications.
+Before you apply for teacher training in England, you must check that you have the [the right qualifications](#qualifications-you-will-need-to-train-to-teach) and they meet the standard set for English teacher training.

+## Get a certificate validating your qualifications

+The simplest way to check your qualifications meet the required standard is to get a [statement of comparability](https://enic.org.uk/Qualifications/SOC/Default.aspx) from the UK European Network of Information Centres (UK ENIC).

+This is a certificate costing £49.50 + VAT that proves your school and university qualifications are the same standard as UK GCSEs and a UK undergraduate degree.

+When you apply for teacher training, you'll be asked to submit details of your statement of comparability.
+Teacher training providers will then be confident you meet the qualification entry requirements.

-## How to check your qualifications
+## Get help checking your qualifications

+You can also contact us for advice about your qualifications.
+Before applying, you can:

+* sign up to [get a teacher training adviser](/teacher-training-adviser/sign_up/identity) – you’ll be asked for your phone number, email and location so a dedicated adviser can call you back in your time zone
+* call +44 800 389 2500, Monday to Friday between 8:30am and 5:30pm (UK local time) except on [bank holidays](https://www.gov.uk/bank-holidays) in England - calls will be charged at your standard rate
+* use the live chat service at the bottom of this page

+We can help you with a free digital e-statement of comparability, once you’ve submitted your application, if your provider asks for this.

+## Qualifications you will need to train to teach

 To train to teach in England, you will need: